-Focuses on foundations of oral language and the relationship between oral language and written language (reading and writing).
-Participants will explore typical development of speaking and listening skills and develop methods of assisting students who have challenges in developing these skills as a result of having a primary language this is not English or a language disability or other disability affecting language such as autism.
+Focuses on practices of oral language and the relationship between oral language and written language (reading and writing) using the science of reading as an evidence-based framework.
+Participants will explore typical development of speaking and listening skills and learn strategies for assisting students who have challenges in developing these skills (i.e. English language learners, autistic students, dyslexics, talented and gifted, students with IEPs).